 - How do you want to develop yourself on the way?

-Once you desire and be aware that you want to improve yourself… it will be easier to work and gradually you will develop strong self-discipline.
+Once you know that – you want to improve yourself… it will be easier for you to improve your self-discipline.

 Things giving me the best results